IRMS: Mother of all Rollbacks Announce, Reverse Repeat!

 IR keeps on leaping before looking, while the main opposition, which itself could not locate a good railway policy even if it was served to it on a plate with watercress around it, calls it ‘First Announce, Second Think’.
 One should not wonder, though, whose sage counsel guides these leaps, considering they have surrounded themselves with a phalanx of sycophantic officers in senior positions—masters of servility, perfectly content to deliver and receive flattery in equal measure.
 After all, as the bard’s Apemantus quips in Timon of Athens, “...he that loves to be flattered is worthy o' the flatterer...”.

 Looking at the bigger mess—err, picture—perhaps splitting the recruitment pattern of railways into technical and non-technical wings might be a better idea than the current IRMS structure.
 Then again, it might just be a case of the cure continuing to be worse than the disease.
 It is all as clear as a foggy morning, with no one quite sure what shape this muddled vision will eventually take.
 Readers may see the attached memorandum from DoPT and IR’s letter to DoT, the nodal agency for conducting ESE, and UPSC.
-The former para 2(i) makes the confused even more confounded and I would think only a super bewildered mind can decipher it, meanwhile till the imbroglio becomes clearer to the meanest intelligence like mine, I can only recall Walter Scott in, what a tangled web we weave, when first we practise to deceive!”.
+The former, in para 2(i), makes the confused even more confounded and I would think only a super bewildered mind can decipher it, meanwhile till the imbroglio becomes clearer to the meanest intelligence like mine, I can only recall Walter Scott in, what a tangled web we weave, when first we practise to deceive!”.

 So, I turned to one of my mentors, Mr. Balakesari, retired Member (Staff) of the board—a rare, sane voice amidst the many commentators whose insights often hinge on their political leanings.
 He has raised a few pertinent questions, which I have summarized here (the two attachments connect):